 The classic, trumpet-shaped flowers of brugmansia make it a favorite of gardeners everywhere, but brugmansia diseases can stop this plant’s display short.
 Because brugmansia is a close relative of tomatoes, issues with brugmansia are similar to those of its popular cousin.
-Treating sick brugmansia plants starts with correct identification of the pathogen involved.
+Treating sick brugmansia plants starts with the correct identification of the pathogen involved.

 Disease Problems of Brugmansia